 Types of Grievances

-A Union Grievance (sometimes referred to as an “MEC grievance” or “policy grievance”) is ﬁled by an AFA ofﬁcial, usually the MEC President or grievance chairperson, on behalf of all ﬂight attendants or a speciﬁed category of ﬂight attendants.
+Sometimes referred to as an “MEC grievance” or “policy grievance” or ‘contract grievance’, is ﬁled by an AFA ofﬁcial, usually the MEC President or grievance chairperson, on behalf of all ﬂight attendants or a speciﬁed category of ﬂight attendants.
 For example, a union grievance would be ﬁled to protest a change in contractually-mandated medical insurance beneﬁts or sick leave policies.
 A union grievance would be appropriate if the company violated provisions affecting all reserves, or all ﬂight attendants at a certain base.

 Unlike individual and group grievances, union grievances may be ﬁled prior to any ﬂight attendant being harmed.
 Thus, if the company announces that it is instituting a new short term disability program with lower beneﬁts, a union grievance could be ﬁled even though no ﬂight attendant has applied for disability under the new plan.